Delaware Divorce Procedures

 Types of divorce procedures

+There are two types of divorce, and their procedures vary accordingly.
 It may happen that the Respondent may file an Answer to the Petition, in which the Respondent might challenge the material information in the Petition.
-The next step is that the divorce process automatically shifts for hearing.
-This type of procedure is known as a contested divorce.
+Then, the divorce process automatically moves to the hearing.
+This type of procedure is known as contested divorce.

 • A hearing is conducted in the court that must be attended by the Petitioner and may be attended by the Respondent.
 During this hearing, the court will take the final decision regarding the Petition